simonwahll/wahllcontent/dart/dart/data_types.md

 ## Double

 A double is a number with decimal places.
-Examples of doubles are: 4.2, 98.48221 and 31.0004.
+Examples of doubles are 4.2, 98.48221, and 31.0004.

 ```dart
 // Declare a double with the name "number"